A CLOSER LOOK: NWA city leaders discuss allowing outdoor alcohol consumption

 “There’s already an infrastructure for such festivities,” he said.

-Smith said he has spoke with officials at the Fayetteville Chamber of Commerce and Experience Fayetteville about the potential of such an ordinance.
+Smith said he has spoken with officials at the Fayetteville Chamber of Commerce and Experience Fayetteville about the potential of such an ordinance.

 “There’s definitely conversation happening,” he said.